PlanterApp/planter_blog/content/posts/birds-and-squirrels/index.md

 caption = ""
 alt = "A grey squirrel eating seeds from a squirrel-proof bird feeder"
 +++
-The idea of birds of squirrels in the garden divides gardeners.
-Some gardeners actively try to attract wildlife to the garden including birds and squirrels, while others will go to great lengths to get rid of them.
-Regardless of your philosophy on garden wildlife, there is no avoiding the fact that birds and squirrels have the capacity to gobble up potential harvests.
+The idea of having birds of squirrels in the garden divides gardeners.
+Some gardeners actively try to attract wildlife to the garden including birds and squirrels, while others go to great lengths to completely get rid of them.
+Regardless of your philosophy on garden wildlife, there's no avoiding the fact that birds and squirrels have the capacity to gobble up potential harvests at an alarming rate.

-So what’s the best approach to dealing with birds and squirrels when you have an edible garden?
+So what is the best way to prevent birds and squirrel damage in the veggie garden?
 Let’s look at a few different techniques and the pros and cons of each.

 ### Provide alternate food and water sources

-Information is mixed on whether it is a good idea to provide food and water for garden critters.
-The idea behind providing food and water is that birds and squirrels will be less likely to go after your precious produce if they have another source of food and water readily available (a lot of times when a bird or squirrel takes a bite out of a juicy tomato or cucumber they’re not looking for food but moisture).
+Information is mixed on whether it's a good idea to provide food and water for birds and squirrels in the garden.
+The reasoning behind providing food and water is that birds and squirrels will be less likely to go after your garden produce if there's another source of food and water more readily available.
+Water is important in addition to food, as often when a bird or squirrel takes a bite out of a juicy tomato or cucumber they’re mainly looking for the moisture.

-However many sources indicate that this isn’t a good technique as all you’re doing is making your yard more attractive to birds and squirrels.
-Whether you go this route likely depends on your tolerance for still having a bit of damage from birds and squirrels, in exchange for having a more ‘natural’ garden and also being able to attract other wildlife that may not be as destructive (bear in mind that many types of birds are relatively harmless to the garden and may in fact help eat garden pests).

-For example, I have an elderberry bush in my yard and I don’t actively take steps to protect it- I find the birds and squirrels tend to eat the berries higher up that I might not harvest anyways, and there’s still an ample harvest left for me.
-If this is an approach you’d like to take, to help ensure it is effective and not just an invite to an all-you-can-eat garden buffet, try to keep a bit of distance between the food and water station and your garden, and potentially employ some of the other deterrent techniques in the garden itself.
-If there is an easy food and water source available and the garden is less appealing, it may help to direct their efforts away from the garden.
+Many sources say that providing food and water isn't a good idea as it can make your yard more attractive to birds and squirrels and worsens the problem.
+To help ensure that providing food and water is an effective strategy and not just an invite to an all-you-can-eat garden buffet, keep some distance between the food and water station and the rest of your veggie garden.
+You'll also need to be consistent- if the food is gone and the water source dries up, critters could turn to your veggies instead!
+If you use deterrent techniques around the garden along with providing food and water outside the protected area, birds and squirrels will be less likely to spend the effort trying to get at your precious veggies.

 ### Use bird and squirrel deterrents